-The DoD's Tuition Assistance (TA) program provides financial assistance for voluntary off-duty education programs in support of servicemembers' professional and personal self-development goals.
+The DoD's Tuition Assistance (TA) program provides financial assistance for voluntary off-duty education programs in support of servicemembers' professional and personal goals.
 The TA policy for each fiscal year (October 1 to September 30) allows active-duty servicemembers to receive tuition assistance of \$4,500 per year.
 Unlike a student loan, TA is based on your service and does not have to be repaid.
-Check with your education service officer on how to apply for tuition assistance benefits.
 Some service branches have specific guidelines or limits for their members that do not mirror the standard policy.
-As of January 1, 2014, the federal tuition assistance program added new policies that affect active-duty members who plan to use TA.2 Please check with your education services officer to determine the benefits available to you.
+As of January 1, 2014, the federal tuition assistance program added new policies that affect active-duty members who plan to use TA.2 Please check with your education services officer to determine the benefits available to you and to apply.
 Learn more about Tuition Assistance.